irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 #### New shotgun damage
 Shotgun's damage in the base game spreads it's damage across every pellet you fire.
 Most shotguns have 8-12 pellets.
 So if you were to hit an enemy, you would deal "shotgun's damage/amount of pellets" per every pellet you hit, so not every hit would deal full damage.

 Now, every shotgun has a minimal damage multiplier, that ensures your shotgun will always deal minimal multiplier damage.
-So, as example:

-We have a shotgun with 10 pellets and max total damage of 200.
+So, as example: We have a shotgun with 10 pellets and max total damage of 200.
 In vanilla PD2 every pellet deals 20 damage, simple enough.

-With Gilza this same shotgun also has a minimal shotgun damage multiplier property, and let's say for this shotgun it's 0.5.
+With Gilza, this same shotgun also has a minimal shotgun damage multiplier property, and let's say for this shotgun it's 0.5.
-So anytime you fire your shotgun, first pellet that hits an enemy, will ALWAYS deal 100 damage.
+Anytime you fire this shotgun, first pellet that hits an enemy, would ALWAYS deal 100 damage.
 After it, other pellets from the same shot will deal "100/9" or ~11.11 damage.
 This ensures that your shotgun can always kill enemy in (2 in this case) set amount of shots.
-This damage still scales with damage drop off however, so you can't 2-tap a sniper on the opposite side of the map, they will just receive "minimal damage/2" for the first pellet.\n
+This damage still scales with damage drop off however, so you can't 2-tap a sniper on the opposite side of the map, they will just receive "minimal damage/2" for the first pellet.

+As for headshots: if any of your pellets from the same shot connects to the head, your minimal damage will also receive a headshot multiplier, other pellets deal additional damage only if they land in the head.

-This multiplier is different for every shotgun class, and double barrels for example always have a multiplier of 1, so you only need 1 pellet to connect, additonal pellets will deal 0 damage.
+Shotgun multiplier is different per shotgun class - double barrels for example always have a multiplier of 1, so you only need 1 pellet to connect, additonal pellets will deal 0 damage.

 ### New damage classes:
 |Shotgun type|Damage class|Headshots to kill a light swat|Headshots to kill a heavy swat|Minimal shotgun damage multiplier|Notes|